lytics/grid/grid.v3/README.md

 grid
 ====

-Grid is a library for doing distributed processing, it's main goal is to help in scheduling fine-grain stateful computations, which grid calls actors.
+Grid is a library for doing distributed processing.
+It's main goal is to help in scheduling fine-grain stateful computations, which grid calls actors, and message sending between them.

 ## Grid
 Anything that implements the `Grid` interface is a grid.
 In grid an actor